deep-08/Intervue.io/README.md

 Place it in a known location (e.g., C:\drivers\chromedriver.exe on Windows or /usr/local/bin/chromedriver on Linux/Mac).

-Update the script before WebDriver initialization:
+-Update the script before WebDriver initialization:
-System.setProperty("webdriver.chrome.driver", "path/to/chromedriver");
+-System.setProperty("webdriver.chrome.driver", "path/to/chromedriver");